How To Test & Validate Structured Data

 Structured data provides search engines with explicit clues about the meaning of pages and their components and can enable special search result features and enhancements in Google.

-The different Google search features require different kinds of structured data and implementing them can help a site achieve rich snippets (a more stand-out, detailed ‘snippet’ in the search results) which may result in more traffic.
+The different Google ‘rich result’ search features require different types of structured data and implementing them can help achieve rich snippets (a more stand-out, detailed ‘snippet’ in the search results) which may result in more traffic.

-Google’s Structured Data Testing Tool can help review and validate structured data implementation against their search features requirements.
+Google’s Structured Data Testing Tool can help review and validate structured data implementation against their rich result features requirements.
 Unfortunately, there isn’t an API, it doesn’t allow auditing of URLs in bulk and sometimes misses or miss-classifies validation issues between required and recommended properties.

-Google are working on enhancement reports to help monitor structured data in Search Console as well, although they don’t yet support all search features.
+Google are working on rich result reports to help monitor validation in Search Console as well, although they don’t yet support all rich result features.

 With the above in mind, our team built our own structured data validator into the Screaming Frog SEO Spider to help make the auditing process more efficient and at scale.

-1) Enable The Relevant Structured Data Configuration Options Under ‘Configuration > Spider > Advanced’
+1) Enable Structured Data Options Under ‘Configuration > Spider > Extraction’

-While Schema.org vocabulary is case sensitive (and you can enable this option), Google is not as strict – so this isn’t required for Google search features and their understanding of structured data.
+While Schema.org vocabulary is case sensitive (and you can enable this option), Google is not as strict – so this isn’t required for Google rich result features and their understanding of structured data.

 2) Crawl The Website